taixhi/portfolio/_posts/2017-01-10-Welcome_to-Taichi.markdown

 categories: [about]
 tags: [about]
 ---
 I write code and build stuff.
 I'm a software developer, designer and a co-founder at [Questo App](http://getquesto.com).
-I'm from Japan and I currently study in Singapore.

 Currently interested in UX and UI Design, Natural Language Processing and Artificial Intelligence.